Questions about Michael Jackson in general

 Dr Steve Shafer: This was an experiment.
 I don’t think any other patient in the world has ever received this.
 There may be long-term effects – that is a question that can’t be answered without clinical research.
 I don’t know what effects to expect, but it seems likely that tolerance and dependence would develop.

 MJJC: How about even longer terms such as months or even years taking of deep sedation of Propofol, could it affect human health and any organs?
-Is it possible to take Propofol for a long time and don’t have any associated negative side effect?
+Is it possible to take Propofol for a long time and don’t have any associated negative side effects?

 Dr Steve Shafer: We don’t know – the studies have not been done.